vikranthkongara/intro-to-declarative-pipeline/Exercise-01.md

    agent any
 ```

-Your Pipeline should look like the following Pipeline:
+Your Pipeline should look like the following Pipeline before you move onto the next exercise:

 ```
 pipeline {